heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/ux-review.md

 ---
 title: "UX Review"
 description: "Expert review of your digital product & service.
-Learn how to optimise your product for improved growth & performance."
+Learn how to optimise your product for an improved customer experience & satisfaction."
 value: "Visibility on quality of UX & how to reach KPIs"
 svg: "svg/package-ux-review"
 date: 2020-01-06